 Did you see how fast it went?
 I’m ready; this was my battered fried zucchini recipe, and I can’t wait to serve it.

-If you have any leftovers from them, which I don’t think they can, they can be kept in the fridge for up to three days.
+If you have any leftovers from the bettered zucchini, which I don’t think they can, they can be kept in the fridge for up to three days.
 I also like to eat them the next day in the form of a sandwich with bread and cheddar cheese, a delicacy.

 How to Serve?

-Serve them while they are still hot, put a handful of zucchini slices on a tray, put a few pieces of cheese and a bowl of garlic dip and make yourself comfortable in front of the TV.
+Serve the battered zucchini while they are still hot; put a handful of zucchini slices on a tray, put a few pieces of cheese and a bowl of garlic dip and make yourself comfortable in front of the TV.
 Delicious!

 If you liked my battered fried zucchini recipe, you could try other appetizers such as: